What is it?

 i) The type of projects it hosts.
 There are 8 categories:

-Visual arts artist-01film, video, installations and more
+Visual arts film, video, installations and more

-Performing arts perform-01 theater, dance, a wider range of performance acts that take place in dedicated spaces or improvised ones
+Performing arts theater, dance, a wider range of performance acts that take place in dedicated spaces or improvised ones

 Design